DEFRA/epr-backend/docs/architecture/discovery/pepr-hld.md

 ### Service Maintainers

 The Defra team(s) responsible for maintaining the service used by operators, consultants and regulators.

+## How do users access this service?

+Operators & consultants access this service via [this auth mechanism](./pepr-lld-auth-ui.md).

+Service Maintainers and Regulators access this service via [this auth mechanism](./pepr-lld-auth-admin-ui.md).

+All requests to the EPR Backend API are verified with [this auth mechanism](./pepr-lld-auth-api.md).

 ## What can these users do?